mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 ![Confusion matrix of instruction width type classification when training on the ISAdetect and BuildCross datasets, and testing on the CpuRec dataset, aggregated across all models \label{fig:cm-combined-cpurec-instructionwidthtype}](./images/results/confusion-combinedall-instructionwidthtype-all-models.svg){ width=300px }

 \autoref{fig:combined-instructionwidthtype-by-model} aggregates the results across \acp{ISA}, and \autoref{fig:combined-instructionwidthtype-by-isa} aggregates results across the different models.
-For this target feature, we also see a significant improvement in performance when adding the BuildCross dataset as additional training data.
+For this target feature, we also see a significant performance improvement when adding the BuildCross dataset as additional training data.
 The _Simple2d-E_ model performs the best, with a mean accuracy of 82.9%.

 \autoref{fig:cm-combined-cpurec-instructionwidthtype} aggregates the results across \acp{ISA} and models, and shows the confusion matrix.
 Notably, adding the BuildCross dataset as additional training data seems to solve the bias issues observed in \autoref{fig:cm-isadetect-cpurec-instructionwidthtype}, and the models are now reasonably balanced in their predictions.